sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_35_XORandNANDgates/Quiz01.md

 **Description**

-a) This is the Truth table of NAND gate.
-It is just the opposite to AND gate.

-b) This is the Truth table of NAND gate.
-It is just the opposite to AND gate.

-c) This is the Truth table of NAND gate.
-It is just the opposite to AND gate.

-d) This is the Truth table of NAND gate.
+This is the Truth table of NAND gate.
 It is just the opposite to AND gate.

 ---
 ---